MLeidel/wordScriber/README.md

 ## HTML

 The HTML is 'roughly' formated so at least it is readable.
-The document.execCommand() function is no longer supported for relevant web standards but will probably be kept for compatibility purposes.
-There is no adequate replacement, in my opinion, that works as smoothly as document.execCommand. . . . .
+The ___document.execCommand()___ function is no longer supported for relevant web standards but will probably be kept for compatibility purposes.
+There is no adequate replacement for it, in my opinion, that works as smoothly as it does.

+In _wordScriber_ I've used a Javascript function called _insertHTML_ which replaces the execCommand("insertHTML") function and enabled me to write Javascript functions for _table_ and _fieldset_ as well.

 ## Options file